How much will my Medical Cannabis Certification cost?

-Yes, a patient may only have up to 36 grams of marijuana extract per 30-day supply.
+Yes, a patient may only have up to 36 grams of cannabis extract per 30-day supply.

 Can I grow my own medical marijuana or can my caregiver grow it?

-The Maryland Medical Cannabis laws do not allow for caregivers or patients to cultivate Medical Marijuana.
-Only a state licensed cultivation facility can grow medical marijuana.
+The Maryland Medical Cannabis laws do not allow for caregivers or patients to cultivate Medical Cannabis.
+Only a state licensed cultivation facility can grow medical cannabis.

-Do I need to be a resident of Maryland to get a Maryland Medical Marijuana Card?
+Do I need to be a resident of Maryland to get a Maryland Medical Cannabis Card?

 Yes, Maryland does not allow out-of-state patients to obtain their medical cannabis card and purchase cannabis in Maryland.
 However it should be noted that, any non-Maryland resident currently in Maryland for the purpose of receiving medical treatment is eligible to register as a patient and, during registration, will be required to provide the address of and a contact name for the Maryland medical facility where the patient is receiving treatment.